 For some people, the bathroom is no exception to a loud, fun, whole-house style.
 But if you really want to feel relaxed as you bathe or get ready for the evening, you might need to tone it down a bit—which does not mean you sacrifice style.

 Calming, soothing bathroom colors include subtle greys, navy blue, and cream colors.
 Lighter colors brighten a room and make it appear more open.
 Keep your décor simple and let the rainfall showerhead or spa-like tub relax you.

-For kitchen remodeling services in West LA and throughout the Los Angeles area, call the licensed and bonded people at Advanced Builders & Contractors.
+For kitchen remodeling services in West LA and throughout the Los Angeles area, call the licensed and insured people at Advanced Builders & Contractors.